 - 1. Continue to use established features of the MHAC program in its final year of operation: - a.
-3M PPCs to measure complications; - b.
+3M Potentially Preventable Complications (PPCs) to measure complications; - b.
 Observed/Expected ratios to calculate hospital performance scores, assigning 0-10 points based on statewide threshold and benchmark standards; - c.
 Better of improvement and attainment total scores for assessing hospital performance under the program; - d.
-A linear preset scale based on the full mathematical score distribution (0-100%) with a revenue neutral zone (45-55%); - e.
+A linear preset scale based on the full mathematical score distribution (0-100%) with a hold harmless zone (45-55%); - e.
 Combine PPCs that experience a small number of observed cases into an aggregated complication measure (i.e., a combination PPC); - 2.
 Set the maximum penalty at 2% and the maximum reward at 1% of hospital inpatient revenue; - 3.
-Raise the minimum number of discharges required for pay-for-performance evaluation in each APR-DRG SOI category from 2 discharges to 30 discharges (NEW!); and - 4.
-Exclude low frequency APR-DRG-PPC groupings from pay-for-performance (NEW!). - 5.
-Establish a complications subgroup to the Performance Measurement Workgroup that will consider measurement selection and methodological concerns, which will include appropriate risk adjustment, scoring, and scaling, and reasonable performance targets.
+Raise the minimum number of discharges required for pay-for-performance evaluation in each Diagnosis Related Group Severity of Illness category from 2 discharges to 30 discharges (NEW!); - 4.
+Exclude low frequency Diagnosis Related Group-PPC pairings from pay-for-performance (NEW!); and - 5.
+Establish a complications subgroup to the Performance Measurement Work Group that will consider measurement selection and methodological concerns, which will include appropriate risk adjustment, scoring, and scaling, and reasonable performance targets.